andrzejkowalczyk227/sphere_rotation_drag/README.md

 # sphere_rotation_drag
-sphere rotation - mouse drag - opengl
+using openGL
+rotating sphere by dragging

-rotation angles stored as quaternions
+storing rotation with quaternions